 Internally, there are several links for adjustment to aerial matching across the frequency spectrum.
 These add additional capacitance at the lower end, a table shown further below explains the settings required.
 Remove top cover in order to gain access.

-Links X and Y are used to put fixed capacitors across the tuning capacitor to maximise the matching.
-In other words, at lower frequencies, (540-1200Khz) if you find that the tuning control is peaking at one end, then it will require either link X or Y to be set.
+Also there are several selector links, one is for tappings on the output coil (toroid) which is used for better aerial matching.
+At different frequencies, 2 other sets of links are used to put fixed capacitors across the tuning capacitor in order to maximise the matching, (links X and Y) use the link to select a lower inductance for improved matching.
+A better match may be achieved by moving this link.
+Experimentation is required here.

 A longer aerial wire can be used with the transmitter and will give a better range.
-Excellent results have been obtained using a single long wire of approximately 10 metres length as shown in the diagram.
+Excellent results have been obtained using a single long wire of approximately 18 metres length as shown in the diagram.
 The aerial is essentially the length of the back garden, using insulators that radio hams use.
 Roof top is the end of the wire, suspended via a tree at the other end.
 Also, the use of a good Earth helps with signal efficiency and distance.
 A copper stake in the ground is a good start.
 Search the Internet for further advice.

-NOTE- DO NOT USE COAXIAL CABLE ON THE AERIAL FEED.
-The output is high impedance and coax will load the output and produce less RF signal.
-Use separate wires for Aerial and Earth.
+The link is located on the main circuit board by the circular toroid.
+There are 3 selections, 60 turns, 80 turns and 100 turns.
+Select '1-3' for minimum (60 turns tapped) inductance, '2-3' for mid-range inductance (80 turns) and NO LINK for maximum inductance (100 turns).
+The tap gives less inductance for much better match to the longer aerial.
 Maximise the signal level with the tuning control, whilst observing the signal level LED display.
 Or even better is the use of a Field Strength Meter, which are readily available on eBay.
 Note- if link isn't required, just leave it on any pin sideways and therefore not linked.

-X and Y are shown in OFF position Move link to left for connection in circuit.
+X and Y are shown in OFF position.
+Move link to left for connection in circuit.

-It is possible to fine-tune the operating frequency by adjusting VC1 on the main circuit board.
-(See pic) This adjustment is for alignment of the output frequency and is pre-set prior to shipping.
+It is possible to fine-tune the operating frequency by adjusting VC1 on the main circuit board. (see pic) This adjustment is for alignment of the output frequency and is preset prior to shipping.